Skip to main content

 • Why you are emailing them (undergrad research position)

-• are you offering to volunteer? did you see an opportunity listing a research position in their group for pay?
+• are you offering to volunteer? did you see an opportunity listing a research position in their group for pay? do you want to do research for credit?

 • What about their work specifically interests you (you want them to know that you have taken the time to look into what they do)